 |---|---|

-Take a look at the following statistics related to the make-up of the family, consumer & human sciences majors at University of North Carolina at Greensboro.
+Here are the demographics of the family, consumer & human sciences majors at University of North Carolina at Greensboro.

 | Major | Annual Graduates |